jantic/DeOldify/README.md

 #### Easy Install

+**NOTE** Make sure you have Git LFS installed if you're planning on using images in the /test_images/ folder.
+Otherwise, you'll just wind up getting tiny files that will have the same file names but you will run into errors trying to open them or colorize them.
+If you have a fancy shmancy git client like GitHub Desktop, it will probably prompt you to install it and do it for you.
+If that doesn't happen,  get it here: https://git-lfs.github.com/

 You should now be able to do a simple install with Anaconda.
 Here are the steps:

 Open the command line and navigate to the root folder you wish to install.
 Then type the following commands